AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 > **Tip:** After you deploy using PI System Deployment Samples for AWS, OSIsoft recommends that you enable the [AWS Cost and Usage Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-gettingstarted-turnonreports.html) to track costs associated with this template.
 This report delivers billing metrics to an S3 bucket in your account.
 It provides cost estimates based on usage throughout each month, and finalizes the data at the end of the month.
 For more information about the report, see the [AWS documentation](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage.html).

-To use PI System Deployment Samples for AWS, you must be an existing OSIsoft customer and have access to the OSIsoft [Customer Portal](https://customers.osisoft.com).
+To use PI System Deployment Samples for AWS, you must be an existing OSIsoft customer and have access to the OSIsoft [Customer Portal](https://my.osisoft.com).
 Access to the OSIsoft Customer Portal is required to download the necessary software, as well as to generate and download a full license for your PI System after the deployment.
 If you are new to the OSIsoft PI System, please reach out to us to request further information at the OSIsoft [Contact Page](https://www.osisoft.com/about-osisoft/contact-us/).

 ## Deployment Architecture for PI System on AWS
 PI System Deployment Sample for AWS creates the following infrastructure:

 ### Non-HA Deployment Architecture
-* A virtual private cloud configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS.
+* A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS.
 * An Internet gateway to allow access to the Internet contained in the public subnets.
 This gateway is used by the bastion hosts to send and receive traffic.
 A bastion host is a server instance that acts as the primary access point from the Internet and as a proxy to the other server instances.
 * In the public subnets, managed Network Address Translation (NAT) gateways to allow outbound Internet access for resources in the private subnets.
 * In the public subnets, a Remote Desk Service (RDGW) host to allow inbound Remote Desktop Protocol (RDP) access to server instances in public and private subnets.